 Tip: To delete Dimension permissions, select Dimension, click the checkbox next to the Member Label in the right pane, then click Remove.
 Once all the selected items are deleted, click OK.

 Check the Dashboard App under the account with the updated changes.
-Below is an example where there is a Dimension restriction that only allows the user to read/write to the United States.
+Below is an example of a Dimension restriction that only allows the user to read/write to the United States.

 Model Permissions allows administrators to give users read or write access to Models.
 You will need to explicitly define what Models a user or group has access to.